jlcs-es/blockchainblog/_posts/2018-12-16-debugging-hyperledger-fabric-s-nodejs-chaincode-with-vs-code.md

 date: '2018-12-16'
 background: /img/posts/fabriclovesvscode.png
 ---
+## How does debugging work in Hyperledger Fabric

 ## Development network

 To test our chaincode we don't need a complex fabric network, only an endorsing peer, an orderer and optionally a client to query the endorser.